 Feliciano has all but made himself a starter, while Ford should return to a starting role after suffering an injury midway through the season.

-Behind this group are Ryan Bates and Trey Adams at tackle, with Ike Boettger as the primary backup guard.
+Behind this group, the Bills added Spencer Brown and Tommy Doyle in the draft.
+They will compete with veteran OT Bobby Hart.
+Ike Boettger is the primary backup at guard with seventh-round selection Jack Anderson in the mix with Jamil Douglas and Forrest Lamp.
 At center, both Jordan Devey and Ryan Bates are potential options to take snaps if something were to happen to Morse.

 Buffalo Bills Depth Chart Analysis | Defense